wownice333/JUDS-for-scRNA-seq-Data/README.md

 # JUDS-for-scRNA-seq-Data

-An implementation of under-reviewed paper.
+An implementation of an under-reviewed paper.